ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter30.md

 Here we go again with his teasing way of talking and friendly attitude.

-Jiāng Chéng could not tell how he felt for being treated so kindly by Wèi WúXiàn.
+Jiāng Chéng could not tell how he felt about being treated so kindly by Wèi WúXiàn.
 He didn’t allow himself to be a person who liked to reminisce about the old days.

 Wèi WúXiàn then carried on showing Jīn Líng how he could control the flow of his spiritual power.